forcecore/KWReplayAutoSaver/README.txt

 (But don't worry, you'll get only one replay from one game!)

-The new name for the replay will contain the time stamp and some of the player information (one of the players who isn't you, you know that you are playing!), e.g, "2014-10-11T1653 vs BoolBada".
+The new name for the replay will contain the time stamp and some of the player information, e.g, "[2014-10-26T1606] BoolBada (BH) vs Zzz (T59)".
-You can choose not to have player info by right clicking on the tray icon and unchecking the option.
+You can customize renaming options by right clicking on the tray icon.
+* Append User name?
+* Append faction? (meaningless without add user name option)
+* Customize time stamp format

 Double clicking or selecting "Open replay manager" tray menu will launch replay manager application.
 Like the KWRT, it can read many informations from the replay file without launching the game.
 In addition, it has many features such as:
 * Rename with time stamp, (like KWRT) by right clicking on the replays list.
+* Rename multiple files in batch.
-* Modify/embed description into the replay.
+* Modify/EMBED description into the replay.
 * Search replays by player, map, description or replay file name.
 * Supports UTF-8.
 No more unreadable information!